 - A-1: Building Style.
 See sections below for specific requirements.
 The buildings are not a form of advertising. - A-2: Materials.
-The proposed materials for the steel buildings are high quality and will require minimal maintenance to retain the high level of quality.
-The retail building will be wood frame construction with vinyl siding, vinyl windows and architectural style asphalt shingles on the roof. - A-3: Color.
+The proposed materials for the steel and vinyl façade buildings are high quality and will require minimal maintenance to retain the high level of quality. - A-3: Color.
 The paint used for building and door finishes will be low-reflectance and non-fluorescent. - A-4: Roofline.
 The rooflines have been broken with architectural elements so that the horizontal line of the roof does not exceed 50 feet. - A-5: Façade.
-Sections 5a and 5b do not apply to the portion of the project that is Private Warehousing use.
-There are no proposed vending machines.
-The retail building contains a covered porch element and doors/windows for a multi-tenant arrangement to break up the façade. - A-6: Building style coordination (multi-building).
-The intent is to construct buildings 2, 3, 4, 5 and 6 as an initial phase.
-Construction of Buildings 1 and 7 will be market driven.

-- A-7: Entrance.
-Standard "a" is not applicable for buildings under 20,000 square feet.
-The linear retail use building has clearly defined entrances incorporated into the design. - A-8: Architectural Details.
+Sections 5a and 5b do not apply to Private Warehousing use.
+There are no proposed vending machines. - A-6: Building style coordination (multi-building).
+The buildings will be constructed of the same color and material scheme. - A-7: Entrance.
+This standard is not applicable for buildings under 20,000 square feet. - A-8: Architectural Details.
 The architectural detailing and trim are proportional to the scale and design of the building. - B-6: Screening Utilities & Service Areas.
-The dumpster area is located behind the building, out of view from the public, and will be appropriately screened with fencing. - C-1: Lighting/Photometric Plan.
+Not applicable. - C-1: Lighting/Photometric Plan.
 Photometric data is presented on the catalog cut sheets for the proposed LED lighting to be installed on the buildings.
 There are no proposed free-standing pole lights. - C-2: Lighting Coordinated With Architecture.
 The proposed lighting will bring attention to the doorway entrance elements without creating glare or distraction. - C-3: Lighting Coordinated with Landscaping.
-The proposed lighting over the doorway entrances will not be negatively impacted by the mature growth of landscaping on the property, and will not result in eventual dark spots. - C-5: Snow Storage Areas Designated.
+The proposed lighting over the doorway entrances will not be negatively impacted by the mature growth of landscaping on the property, and will not result in eventual dark spots.

+- C-5: Snow Storage Areas Designated.
 The site has been designed to allow snow to be pushed over the embankments without damaging the landscaped areas or conflict with the stormwater drainage. - D-1: Internal Walkways.
-An internal walkway is provided along the building front.
-There is no adjacent public walkway to connect to.
-It is not appropriate to connect the storage buildings with the retail buildings by sidewalk, since they will be separated by a private-access gate. - D-2: Links to Community.
-The project includes a shared driveway with the adjacent commercial lot to create a pedestrian and vehicle link between the properties. - D-4: Sidewalks.
+Not applicable no walk-up activity is anticipated. - D-2: Links to Community.
+The project will utilize an existing driveway entrance. - D-4: Sidewalks.
 The required sidewalk impact fee will be paid by the applicant. - D-5: Crosswalks.
-There are no circumstances where a sidewalk crosses a driveway or roadway. - D-6: Bike parking/racks.
-The covered porch area in front of the retail buildings will provide sufficient space to park bicycles.
+There are no circumstances where a crosswalk would be necessary. - D-6: Bike parking/racks.
+The proposed use is not expected to generate pedestrian/bike activity that would require a bike rack.